Skip to main content

 Odilieninstitut:

-It moves the existing stop towards the city center and is merged with an existing bus stop in this move.
-At the same time, Energie Graz is laying a new power line through this construction site and the municipal department for green spaces is realizing new tree locations in parallel.
+It moved the existing stop towards the city center and was merged with an existing bus stop in this move.
+At the same time, Energie Graz was laying a new power line through this construction site and the municipal department for green spaces was realizing new tree locations in parallel.

 Construction period: 5.7. – 1.8.